pluggles/ctf-write-ups/csaw-2018/getIt/README.md

 0x7fffffffdc50:	0x4141414141414141	0x4141414141414141
 0x7fffffffdc60:	0x0000000000400600	0x00007ffff7a05b97
 ```
-And you will see our 32 A's represented in dex (0x41) followed by our rbp and then a return address.
+And you will see our 32 A's represented in hex (0x41) followed by our rbp and then a return address.

-So we now know how many bytes we have to write to get to that return address so we can over write i with the address (32+8)
+So we now know how many bytes we have to write to get to that return address so we can over write it (32+8) with the address of our give_shell function

 But what do we need to put in its place? simple, the starting address of the give_shell function.
 which we have from our disassembly from objdump `00000000004005b6`
 * note you can also get this address from gdb with `p give_shell`
 # Exploit
-so we need our string to look like40 charachters of anything, followed by that address, but we need to make sure the address is inputted correctly, which means we need to insert it as hex, and in little endian format.
+so we need our string to look like 40 charachters of anything, followed by that address, but we need to make sure the address is inputted correctly, which means we need to insert it as hex, and in little endian format.

 So instead of `00000000004005b6` we have `\xb6\x05\x40\x00\x00\x00\x00\x00`